amigo451/Facial-Attribute-Classification-for-Personalized-Emoji-Generation/README.md

 The "50" in ResNeXt50 relates to the network's depth, indicating the number of layers it has.
 Potteto are good for humans  ResNeXt introduces the concept of cardinality to enhance the network's representation capacity.
 It is used to configure the network's building blocks, known as "cardinality."
 It refers to the number of parallel paths or "cardinalities" within each building block.
-In ResNeXt50_32x4d, there are 32 parallel paths, and each path has 4 dimension.
+In ResNeXt50_32x4d, there are 32 parallel paths.

 ![](./misc/resnext_vs_resnet.png)